richardogoma/data-integration-pipeline/README.md

-# Data Integration Pipeline
+# Incremental Data Loader

 ## Overview
 At a high level, this program represents a data integration pipeline.
-It takes data from flat files and integrates it into a production table on an SQL Server database.
+It takes data from flat files and incrementally integrates it into a production table on an SQL Server database.

 <img src="https://github.com/richardogoma/data-integration-pipeline/assets/108296666/77d56164-2c96-43bd-87cd-9ff7f1de1728" alt="Digraph: Data Integration Pipeline Data and Control Flow" style="display: block; margin-left: auto; margin-right: auto;" width="500" height="500">

 Here is a high-level summary of what the program does:

-1. **Setup**: The program performs initial setup tasks such as creating and running the Docker container for the service, reading the configuration file, and unpacking configuration parameters.
+1. **Setup**: The program performs initial setup tasks such as building and running the Docker services, creating configuration files and verifying the existence of the raw data landing zone.

 2. **Data Staging**: The program prepares the data for integration by converting its format from CSV to TSV, creating a dynamic temporary table schema, and bulk copying the raw data into the temporary table.

 3. **Data Integration**: The program integrates the staged data into the production table.
-It checks if the production table exists, and if it does, it proceeds to transform the staged data and incrementally load it into the production table.
+It checks if the production table exists, and if it does, it proceeds to transform the staged data and incrementally load it into the production table, that is, loading only new and updated records only.

 4. **Logging**: The program logs the output of the data integration process and records the program's runtime.
 It writes the data integration output to a log and also logs the program's runtime.